AliSoftware/OHAttributedLabel/README.md

 * the class `OHASTagParserHTML` can parse simple HTML tags like `<b>` and `<u>` to make bold and underlined text, change the font color using `<font color='…'>`, etc
 * the class `OHASTagParserBasicMarkup` can parse simple markup like `*bold text*`, `_underlined text_` and change the font color using markup like `{red|some red text}` or `{#ff6600|Yeah}`.

+        // Example 1:
+        basicMarkupLabel.attributedText = [OHASTagParserBasicMarkup attributedStringByReplacingTagsInAttributedString:basicMarkupLabel.attributedText];

+        // Example 2:
+        NSMutableAttributedString* mas = [NSMutableAttributedString attributedStringWithString:@"Hello *you*!"];
+        [OHASTagParserBasicMarkup replaceTagsInAttributedString:mas];

-_(For improvements of this feature, like adding other tags or markup languages, refer to [issue #88](http://github.com/AliSoftware/OHAttributedLabel/issues/88))_
+_Note that `OHASTagParserHTML` is intended to be a very simple tool only to help you build attributed string easier: this is not intended to be a real and complete HTML interpreter, and will never be.
+For improvements of this feature, like adding other tags or markup languages, refer to [issue #88](http://github.com/AliSoftware/OHAttributedLabel/issues/88))_

 ### UIAppearance support ###